ashwithpoojary98/ashwithpoojary98/README.md

 ### Hi there, I'm Ashwith 👋

-I'm SDET from India who passionate about developing automation framework, contributer to the open-source.
+I'm SDET from India who passionate about developing automation framework and contributer to the open-source.
 I've worked on testing Mobile and Web Application.

 Here are some ideas to get you started: